1ylwang/HeZhang1994.github.io/README.md

 # aaa is your user name on GitHub
 ```

-2. Create __aaa.github.io__ (public) repository on GitHub, where __aaa__ is your user name.
-You can use templates provided by GitHub (see [here](https://blog.csdn.net/renfufei/article/details/37725057)).
-Or continue the following procedures and try other templates.
+2. Create __aaa.github.io__ (public) repository on GitHub, where __aaa__ is your user name！ You can use templates provided by GitHub now (see [here](https://blog.csdn.net/renfufei/article/details/37725057)).
+Or continue the following steps and use other templates.

-3. Clone __aaa.github.io__ repository to your local computer by run the following command on Terminal:
+3. Clone __aaa.github.io__ repository to your local computer by running command on Terminal:
 ```bash
 $ git clone https://github.com/aaa/aaa.github.io
 ```

-4. Add content to your website by run the following commands on Terminal:
+4. Create root page and add contents to your website by running commands on Terminal:
 ```bash
 $ cd aaa.github.io
 $ echo "Hello World" > index.html